 He gets an average value based upon comparable sales within the past six months to a year.
 The lender divides the total loan amount into the appraised value of the home to determine the LTV ratio.

 For conventional mortgages, those underwritten by Freddie Mac and Fannie Mae, a borrower cannot have an LTV ratio higher than 80 percent.
 This means that the borrower can have a cash-out mortgage amount up to 80 percent of the appraised value of the home.
 Prior to 2011, a borrower could have a higher LTV with the use of private mortgage insurance.

-While this ratio varies from lender to lender, most prefer that no more than 40 percent of the borrower's income be dedicated solely to debt repayment.
-So, if the new cash-out refinance amount ups the borrower's debt-to-income ratio to higher than 40 percent, the borrower will either have to lower the requested cash-out amount or not proceed with the deal.
+While this ratio varies from lender to lender, most prefer that no more than 43 percent of the borrower's income be dedicated solely to debt repayment.
+So, if the new cash-out refinance amount ups the borrower's debt-to-income ratio to higher than 43 percent, the borrower will either have to lower the requested cash-out amount or not proceed with the deal.